farhankassam2/personalwebsite/README.md

 # personalwebsite

-**Update as of May 26, 2021: the website host shut down my account because I think they required paid accounts.
+**Update as of May 26, 2021: the website host shut down my account because I think they started asking clients to pay for hosting the website after the intial free trial (what I used to host the website before).
 So the website is down until further notice!**

 The following project comprises of the code that I have worked on over summer in creating my own website using HTML, CSS and JavaScript